SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 - Implementing the password assertion for `&str`.
 - Leveraging the custom matcher in the assertion using the built-in trait `Should`.

+That's it folks.
 We have arrived at the end of the article.
 I hope it was worth your time.

 I have an assertions crate called [clearcheck](https://github.com/SarthakMakhija/clearcheck).
-Do take a look if it excites you.
+Do take a look if the concepts that were discussed in the article excite you.

 ### References